 Responsive web design (RWD) is web design that ensures visitors have a good user experience (UX) whenever they visit a website, no matter what type of device they’re using—such as mobile, tablet, and desktop screens.
 Since more than 50% of web users are on mobile, Google is prioritizing mobile-friendly websites.
 Using responsive web design will help your site be search engine compliant.

 Your social media and email efforts will rely heavily on what new and useful content you’re creating for your prospects and clients.
 A blog is the most common tactic for distributing marketing content to drive traffic to your site.
-It’s also a perfect opportunity to add new keywords and key phrases that search engines can index which helps your site for search results.
+It’s also a perfect opportunity to share your knowledge and increase trust in your brand.
+Blog posts that are over 1,000 words tend to rank higher and get more shares.
+Make sure they’re well researched and informative.
+It’s better to write fewer quality posts than a lot of shallow and short ones.
+Focus on opportunities to add new keywords and key phrases, to help your site get indexed for those terms.
+Also, link your posts to one another.

 Search engine optimization (SEO) is the process of making your website comply with search engine algorithms (rules) so that they give your site a high grade and serve it on search result pages.
 These rules range from whether or not a site is correctly structured, responsive (adapts to mobile, tablet and mobile screens), has more copy than code, loads fast, and more.